urre/wordpress-nginx-docker-compose/README.md

 + Use a local domain ex `myapp.local`
 + Using a custom nginx config in `./nginx`
 + Using a self signed SSL certificate for using https locally
-+ Using Roots Bedrock for WordPress project structure in this example (optional)

 ## Setup